jamesseanwright/agnostic-deref/README.md

-# json-schema-deref-sync
+# agnostic-deref

 Dereference JSON pointers in a JSON schemas with their true resolved values.
+A custom parsing function can be specified to support dereferencing of any file format.
-Basically a lighter, synchronous version of [json-schema-deref](https://github.com/bojand/json-schema-deref) but omits web references and custom loaders.
+This has been forked from [json-schema-deref](https://github.com/bojand/json-schema-deref).

 ## Installation

-`npm install json-schema-deref-sync`
+`npm install agnostic-deref`

 ## Overview